-Extended Discovery pattern which allows to model Database Detail Nodes being managed by the MySQL Server is available for this product.
+Extended Discovery pattern which allows to model Database Detail Nodes managed by the MySQL Server is available for this product.

 Oracle MySQL Server software is one of the most widely used relational database management systems that runs as a server providing multi-user access to a number of databases.
 It is available both in open source form as well as for commercial use, where several paid editions are available, and offer additional functionality.

 |Product Component||OS Type||Versioning||Pattern Depth|